EleniNtz13/Public-Library-Internship-Sparta/week-04/week-04-report.md

 # 🌟 Week 4 – Overview: The final version of the online form

+### 🧾 Form Completion & Functionality

+By the end of the internship, the system supports:

+- 📝 Manual data entry via Django forms
+- 📊 Bulk data import from Excel files
+- 💾 Persistent storage in PostgreSQL
+- 🛠️ Duplicate detection and resolution
+- ✏️ Editing and deletion of records
+- 🔐 Authentication & restricted access
+- 📱 Responsive layout, usable on mobile devices

+### 🔒 Important Notes

+- 🏤 The application is designed exclusively for internal library staff, ensuring safe and controlled management of catalog records
+- ⚠️ User-facing messages are displayed in Greek, for clarity and usability within the library working environment
+- 🧠 If the Koha author field is not provided, it is automatically populated using the main author name
+- 📱 The interface is responsive and can be used on mobile devices, although it is optimized primarily for desktop use by staff
+- 🖨️ The print functionality allows staff to generate printable views of specific books by entry number, supporting internal documentation and catalog verification

 Initial display of the home page 🏠︎ (the same view is shown when the user is logged out):
 <img width="1920" height="1027" alt="image" src="https://github.com/user-attachments/assets/35fb8c22-37ac-473c-8965-fa0283caab55" />
 If you don't have an account 🔐, then you should sign up: